 4. To enter the Giveaway, follow the instructions in the Rafflecopter widget below.

-5. There will be FIVE winner selected at random via Rafflecopter.
-The winner will be notified by email and will has 48 hours to reply.
+5. There will be FIVE winners selected at random via Rafflecopter.
+The winner will be notified by email and will have 48 hours to reply.
 If I don’t hear back from a winner in specified time, another winner will be selected at random.
 Selected winner will be verified for proper entry.

-Congratulation to Lyuda, Larisa G, Valentina C, Luba, and Alona O on winning a book called “Instant Weigh Loss” written by Dr. Bill Nagler
+Congratulation to Lyuda, Larisa G, Valentina C, Luba, and Alona O on winning “Instant Weigh Loss” written by Dr. Bill Nagler

 This is not a sponsored post.